Supporting your mental health after graduation

 Other podcasts to check out include:

-• Huberman Labs – Andrew Huberman is a neuroscientist, this one is very science based, but has some amazing research to support better overall health.
+• Huberman Lab – Andrew Huberman is a neuroscientist.
+This one is very science-based but packed with amazing research to support better overall health.

-• Happy Place - Fearne Cotton interviews a wide range of people, they discuss what happiness means to them.
+• Happy Place – Fearne Cotton interviews a wide range of people, discussing what happiness means to them.

-• On Purpose – Jay Shetty, a former monk, shares his wisdom and interviews inspirational guests on topics such as distraction, anxiety, relationships, self-confidence.
+• On Purpose – Jay Shetty, a former monk, shares wisdom and interviews inspirational guests on topics like distraction, anxiety, relationships, and self-confidence.

 Mindfulness

 It can be a full-time job applying for jobs!
-Not to mention all the extras that come with it, negotiating new places to live, travel to interviews etc. It’s a lot and can be stressful.
+Not to mention all the extras that come with it — negotiating new places to live, traveling to interviews, etc. It’s a lot and can be stressful.
 Try to take some time each day to unwind and relax.
 Being quiet with your own thoughts can have a hugely beneficial effect on your wellbeing.

 • Write a journal.
-If you are overwhelmed with thoughts swirling around in your head often writing them down can be a release.
-Writing can help to provide some clarity and sense of purpose on something you are worried about.
-Keep your journal private so there is no danger of anyone reading it, it's just for you, keep it close by.
-Some people choose to re-read passages a little time later to chart progress.
-Some people rip up the page as soon as they have finished it as a symbolic gesture of letting their worries go.
+If you are overwhelmed with thoughts swirling around in your head, often writing them down can be a release.
+Writing can help provide clarity and a sense of purpose on something you’re worried about.
+Keep your journal private so there’s no danger of anyone reading it — it's just for you.
+Some people choose to re-read passages later to track progress, while others tear up the page as a symbolic gesture of letting worries go.

 • Make a gratitude list.
-Every day make a list of three things you are grateful for, you can pop this in your journal, or use a separate book, or even just the notes on your phone.
-You could start off with ‘I’m grateful for the roof over my head’, ‘I’m grateful for my education’, ‘I’m grateful for my family and friends’.
-Try to come up with different things each day.
-This can work by re-wiring your brain, instead of focusing on the things you lack, such as maybe a job, or a plan, you focus on the abundant and positive things in your life and when you really start thinking about it there will be so many things to be grateful for.
+Every day, make a list of three things you’re grateful for.
+You can jot this down in your journal, a separate book, or even just your phone’s notes app.
+You could start with things like, “I’m grateful for the roof over my head,” “I’m grateful for my education,” or “I’m grateful for my family and friends.”
+Try to come up with different things each day — this habit helps rewire your brain to focus on what you have, rather than what you lack.

 • Meditate.
-Meditation is huge now, you hear everyone is at it, but for good reason, it can truly help to alleviate some of the ‘noise’ in your head and recognise negative thought patterns before they become problematic.
-At is essence it's just sitting still and quiet for a while and taking notice of your thoughts, but it can take some practice to truly master.
-We highly recommend the book ‘Mindfullness’ by Mark Williams and apps such as Headspace, Insight Timer and Calm.
+Meditation is huge now — and for good reason.
+It can genuinely help quiet the noise in your head and recognize negative thought patterns before they become problematic.
+At its core, it’s just sitting quietly for a while and observing your thoughts, but it can take practice to master.
+We highly recommend the book Mindfulness by Mark Williams and apps like Headspace, Insight Timer, and Calm.

 • Manage your stress levels.
-Target Jobs have an excellent page for managing your stress as you job search, find the article here.
+Target Jobs has an excellent page on managing stress while job searching.
+Find the article here.

 Movement

-Moving your body can be great for your physical health but also do wonders for your mental health.
-Exercise can help to lift low-level depression and make us feel energised and more confident.
-It’s often hard to motivate yourself to move if you feel low, but just starting is the biggest step, you don’t have to run a marathon to feel the benefits, just pop out for a stroll round the block.
+Moving your body can be great for your physical health but can also do wonders for your mental health.
+Exercise can help lift low-level depression and make us feel energised and more confident.
+It’s often hard to motivate yourself to move if you feel low, but just starting is the biggest step.
+You don’t have to run a marathon to feel the benefits — just pop out for a stroll around the block.

 • Sweat.
-If you want to sweat it out pick something that you enjoy, exercise isn’t about punishing yourself, if you find something you like you will want to do it more.
-Frankly running is hell when you first start but once you can run a 5K you feel like an actual superhero, try Couch to 5k.
+If you want to sweat it out, pick something you enjoy.
+Exercise isn’t about punishing yourself — if you find something you like, you’ll want to do it more.
+Frankly, running is tough when you first start, but once you can run a 5K you’ll feel like an actual superhero.
+Try Couch to 5K.
 When was the last time you went out on a bike?
-Pick a hilly route and work up a sweat to earn the prize of those downhills, wizzing fast downhill (especially through puddles) makes you feel like a kid and is such an exhilarating buzz unlike any other.
+Pick a hilly route and work up a sweat to earn the prize of those downhills — whizzing fast downhill (especially through puddles) makes you feel like a kid again and it’s such an exhilarating buzz.

-• Swimming can be very relaxing, it can feel awesome to float and feel weightless but is also a great full-body workout.
-Check out your local pool, often one-off access is very cheap, the bonus for job seekers means you can go mid-day through the week when its quiet.
+• Swimming can be very relaxing — it feels awesome to float and feel weightless, while also giving you a great full-body workout.
+Check out your local pool, often one-off access is cheap, and the bonus for job seekers is you can go mid-day through the week when it’s quiet.

-• Check out free workout vids on Youtube.
-There are millions of free workout routines online, from yoga to extreme body weight videos.
-Some of our faves are The body CoachZanna Van DijkYoga with Adrienne, Kayla Istines.
+• Check out free workout videos on YouTube.
+There are millions of free workout routines online, from yoga to intense bodyweight workouts.
+Some of our favourites:

 • Kitchen dancing.
 Got the house to yourself?
-Get those tunes pumped up loud and have a good bop around your kitchen.
-This can be an excellent stress reliever, you could even have a spotify playlist for this exact purpose.
-Literally, dance like nobody is watching and sing at the top of your lungs and tell me you don’t feel a million times better afterwards.
+Turn the tunes up loud and have a good dance around your kitchen.
+It’s an excellent stress reliever — you could even make a Spotify playlist for this exact purpose.
+Dance like nobody’s watching, sing at the top of your lungs and see if you don’t feel a million times better afterwards.

 • NHS Get Active.
-For more advice and tips for getting moving check out NHS Get Active.
+For more advice and tips to get moving, check out NHS Get Active.

 When times get tough